 The medication known as tPA (tissue plasminogen activator) is a clot-buster drug.
-Although it’s not for everyone (such as people taking blood thinners), tPA can greatly diminish the results of a stroke, but it must be administered within 4 hours of stroke onset.
+Although it's not for everyone (such as people taking blood thinners), tPA can greatly diminish the results of a stroke, but it must be administered as quickly as possible after the stroke onset.
 It is given in a vein (intravenously) and takes about an hour.

 “This stroke treatment can remove life-altering deficits,” says Dr. Wadhwa, who has been administering tPA since 1997.
 “I have seen stroke symptoms melt away while the drug is still infusing; in other cases, it can take up to 90 days to work to full capacity.”